-There’s no single test to diagnose Chronic Fatigue Syndrome.
-Like other invisible illnesses such as arthritis or fibromyalgia, it can be difficult to secure a clear diagnosis, get acknowledgment from your employer, or understanding from family and friends.
+There’s no single test to diagnose Chronic Fatigue Syndrome, also known as Myalgic Encephalomyelitis.
+Like other invisible illnesses such as arthritis or fibromyalgia, it can be difficult to secure a clear diagnosis and get acknowledgment from your employer, friends and family.

 You may have already fought this uphill battle, but if you’re still at the diagnosis stage, remember there is no single test for Chronic Fatigue Syndrome.
-The reason for this is because it mimics other health problems.
+The reason for this is that the condition mimics other health problems.
 Your doctor must rule out sleep disorders, medical problems, and mental health issues.

 In the case of sleep disorders, a sleep study can rule out insomnia, restless legs syndrome, or obstructive sleep apnea.
-Common medical problems which your doctor must account for, possibly by using a blood test, include hypothyroidism, diabetes, and anemia.
-Other common health issues like anxiety, depression, or bipolar disorder yield chronic fatigue and can be ruled out by a counselor.
+Your doctor must account for common medical problems, possibly by using a blood test, including hypothyroidism, diabetes, and anemia.
+A counsellor can rule out other common health issues like anxiety, depression, or bipolar disorder.

-You may already have a firm doctor’s diagnosis and be on medications like antidepressants or sleeping pills.
-For therapy, you may already engage in graded exercise or psychological counseling.
-On top of this, you are probably aware of setting time aside for yourself to reduce stress, improve your sleep, and maintain steady daily activity.
+You may already have a firm doctor’s diagnosis and take medications such as antidepressants or sleeping pills.
+For therapy, you may already engage in graded exercise or psychological counselling.
+On top of this, you are probably setting aside time to reduce stress, improve your sleep, and maintain steady daily activity.

-Because it can take some time to secure a winning disability insurance claim, coping and support from family and friends and counseling can help you deal with the chronic illness while you prepare your case.
+Because it can take some time to secure a winning disability insurance claim, therapy and support from family and friends can help you deal with the chronic illness while you prepare your case.

-Once you’re properly diagnosed, you’ve taken a critical step toward winning your disability benefits.
+Once diagnosed, you’ve taken a critical step toward winning your disability benefits.
 The next step is preparing a successful disability insurance claim.
-You could be up against insurance companies willing to confuse your illness to avoid paying the benefits you paid for.
+You could be up against insurance companies willing to dismiss your illness to avoid paying the benefits you are entitled to.
 You’ve spent the time fighting chronic fatigue and meeting with doctors to gain the diagnosis—now it’s time to get the financial help you deserve.